Official websites use .gov

 Classic CAH affects 1 in 10,000 to 1 in 20,000 live births.
 It is a complex, chronic genetic condition with multiple hormonal imbalances, and the adverse outcomes are the result of disease- and treatment-related factors, including adrenal insufficiency, androgen excess, and adverse effects of chronic exogenous glucocorticoid excess.
 Several disease-related comorbidities, reduced HRQoL, and increased mortality has been reported in this patient population (Figure 2).

-Our long-term natural history study has been critical for understanding disease-specific outcomes, and has enabled us to develop a CAH–specific patient-reported quality-of-life questionnaire (CAHQL) for adolescents and adults that captures the unique challenges that CAH imposes on the well-being of the affected population [Reference 2].
+Our long-term natural history study has been critical for understanding disease-specific outcomes, and has enabled us to develop a CAH–specific patient-reported quality-of-life questionnaire (CAHQL) for adolescents and adults that captures the unique challenges that CAH imposes on the well-being of the affected population.

-The CAH HRQoL instrument (CAHQL) was developed following the Food and Drug Administration (FDA) recommendations for the construction of patient-reported outcome measures and the end-point model for reporting outcomes of clinical trials.
+The CAHQL was developed following the Food and Drug Administration (FDA) recommendations for the construction of patient-reported outcome measures and the end-point model for reporting outcomes of clinical trials.
 The first step involved review of the literature, obtaining expert input, and interviewing a representative sample of the target population, which was used to develop a conceptual framework for the instrument.
 Open-ended questions and semi-structured questions about issues anticipated to be relevant to the patient were asked.
 Parents were interviewed to obtain additional insight into the impact of CAH on the individual and the family.
 Content validity was established with performance of cognitive interviews of patients and experts.
 A recall period of four weeks was deemed appropriate for collection of HRQoL data.
-Internal consistency of the defined domains was evaluated using Cronbach’s alpha.
+Internal consistency of the defined domains was evaluated using Cronbach’s alpha, a reliability coefficient and a measure of the internal consistency of tests and measures.
 For items that showed poor inter-domain consistency, exploratory factor analysis was used to determine whether there was a better fit in a different domain.
 The final CAHQL questionnaire has 44 items and 7 domains (Figure 3).

 Novel treatment approaches: sex steroid blockade and inhibition